Future of Automation Testing: 9 Important Aspects that Expects Change in Future

-Thus, in the future, releasing builds will be easier with feedback available after every new check-in which will be enabled by the help of continuous testing.
+Thus, in the future, releasing builds will be easier with feedback available after every new check-in, which the help of continuous testing will enable.

-Flexibility, ease of reuse and componentization, a few of the unique features that the development using microservices’ architecture offers are tough to ignore and that is why Microservices Testing is expected to be the next big thing in the field of software development.
+Flexibility, ease of reuse and componentization, a few of the unique features that the development using microservices’ architecture offers, are tough to ignore.
+That is why Microservices Testing is expected to be the next big thing in software development.

-And because development and architecture for microservices-based applications will be different from the ones followed in traditional software development practices, testing for microservices need also be revamped.
+And because development and architecture for microservices-based applications will differ from those followed in traditional software development practices, testing for microservices need also be revamped.

 Thus, in future, testing for microservices will be a skill that will be in high demand.

-At present, 70% of organizations have adopted agile and the trend is only expected to grow because of the way Agile guarantees focus on both the speedy delivery and quality for every release.
+At present, 70% of organizations have adopted agile.
+The trend is only expected to grow because of the way.
+Agile guarantees focus on both the speedy delivery and quality for every release.

-Some companies use agile and scrum methodology but they keep the testing activities for the features developed in one sprint for the next sprint.
+Some companies use agile and scrum methodology but keep the testing activities for the features developed in one sprint for the next.
 To make testing and automation faster and efficient, the better approach will be to aim for testing and automation in the same sprint.

 In the future, more companies are expected to adapt in-sprint test automation and move towards a product with high automation coverage.

-In the future, Crowdsourced testing will prove to be an economical and quicker option for testing where different types of users are expected to test the product on different types of configurations and devices.
-This will especially be helpful for applications that need to target geographically distributed audience.
+In the future, Crowdsourced testing will prove to be an economical and quicker option where different types of users are expected to test the product on different configurations and devices.
+This will especially be helpful for applications targeting geographically distributed audiences.

 Scriptless Test Automation

-Having talked about the need for an increase in the percentage of automation and the speed of automation in the future, the present barriers that are stopping companies from adopting test automation need to be addressed.
+Having discussed the need for an increase in the percentage of automation and the speed of automation in the future, the present barriers stopping companies from adopting test automation need to be addressed.

-One way to reduce the time and resources spent on the creation of automated test cases is by using scriptless test automation.
-Scriptless Test Automation requires a minimum learning curve and also is easier to use.
+One way to reduce the time and resources spent creating automated test cases is by using scriptless test automation.
+Scriptless Test Automation requires a minimum learning curve and is easier to use.

 In the future, more organizations are expected to start using scriptless test automation to maximize automation coverage.

 In Scriptless Test Automation, the latest entrant is NLP(Natural Language Processing).
-NLP aims to make automation of test cases easy where the user can just use Natural Language to write the test steps.
-With the minimum learning curve, the user just has to use Natural Language constructs and some backend configuration and test cases are ready to be executed.
+NLP aims to simplify automation of test cases where the user can use Natural Language to write the test steps.
+With the minimum learning curve, the user has to use Natural Language constructs, and some backend configuration and test cases are ready to be executed.

-Such automation does not need any special skills and can be done by anyone including manual testers, developers or project managers.
-Involving more people from the organization in the test automation process also means increased test coverage and less cost for resources.
+Such automation does not need special skills and can be done by anyone, including manual testers, developers or project managers.
+Involving more people from the organization in the test automation process also means increased test coverage and less resource cost.

 And as most of the fields are using NLP now to interact with humans, test automation industry’s future is also headed in the same direction.

-With tools like Testsigma, future of test automation sure looks bright, because it is a complete package for anyone that is looking for a product that does not compromise on quality and still gets out in the market on time.
+With tools like Testsigma, the future of test automation sure looks bright because it is a complete package for anyone looking for a product that does not compromise on quality and still gets out in the market on time.

 Testsigma has an AI core and allows test case creation in NLP.
 Having solved the problems of test case creation and maintenance, they also provide integration with most of the popular tools for CI/CD and reporting.
-Also, they provide test hosting on the cloud and a test lab on the cloud that offers a wide variety of devices and resolutions to test your applications on.
+Also, they provide test hosting on the cloud and a test lab on the cloud that offers various devices and resolutions to test your applications on.